Canada Home Buying Guide 2024

 Where can I get a mortgage?

-According to CMHC, Canadians typically get their mortgages by going directly to their lender (60%) or through a mortgage broker (40%).
+According to CMHC, Canadians get their mortgages by going directly to a bank (60%) or through a mortgage broker (40%).
 Unlike Realtors, where you have to sign an exclusivity agreement, you don’t need to commit to one mortgage broker or one lender when you’re shopping around for rates.
 So we encourage you to get different opinions/quotes from brokers and lenders before choosing the person you want to do business with.

 It’s worth mentioning how mortgage representatives are incentivized in both options:

-• Mortgage brokers: Brokers are only paid a commission if your deal closes.
+• Mortgage brokers: Brokers are only paid a commission by the lender if your deal closes.
 This typically is around 1% of your mortgage amount.
-So for example, if your mortgage was $400,000 the mortgage broker would be paid $4,000.
+So for example, if your mortgage was $400,000 the mortgage broker would be paid $4,000 by the lender.
+The only instance where you’d pay for a broker’s services is if they charge a broker fee, which is typically when they aren’t being paid by the lender.

 • Lender: The person handling your mortgage is typically a salaried employee that gets paid regardless of if your deal closes or not.